trshaffer/cortx-s3server/docs/CORTX-S3 Server Quick Start Guide.md

 1. Make sure you have installed easy_install.
     - To check if you have easy_install, run the command: `$ easy_install --version`
     - To install easy_install, run the command: `$ yum install python-setuptools python-setuptools-devel`
-2. Ensure you've installed pip.
-    - To check if you have pip installed, run the command: `$ pip --version`
-    - To install pip, run the command: `$ easy_install pip`
-3. If you don't have Python Version 2.6.5+, install Python using: `$ yum install python`
+2. If you don't have Python Version 2.6.5+, install Python using: `$ yum install python`
     - If you don't have Python Version 3.3, then install python3 using: `$ yum install python3`
+3. Ensure you've installed pip3.
+    - To check if you have pip3 installed, run the command: `$ pip3 --version`
+    - This should have been installed already with Python 3.
+      If not, you can run `yum install python3-pip`.
 4. Ensure that CORTX-S3 Server and its dependent services are running.
     1. To start CORTX-S3 Server and its dependent services, run the command: `$ ./jenkins-build.sh --skip_build --skip_tests`